Chronic and frequent diarrhea can make anyone’s life miserable.

 This is a giant list of what foods to eat, and what foods to avoid when following a low FODMAP diet.

-It’s often the first line of die treatment for several types of colitis.
+It’s often the first line of diet treatment for several types of colitis.

 It looks like this:

-You can download a free printable version here by pressing the blue button below:
+You can download a free printable version here by tapping the ‘SEND ME THE LIST’ button below:

 Treatment for Microscopic Colitis